AddstarMC/Prism-Bukkit/README.md

 - **Amazingly easy-to-use commands**
 - **Safe defaults so you don't accidentally roll back too much with a typo**
 - **Extremely clean, personal, and beautiful chat messages, that NEVER spam you.**
+- **Additional features like staff alerts for players finding ores!**
 - **Configurable for your needs.
 Change the defaults, ignore players/worlds, ignore creative, disable tracking events you don't care about!**
 - Tracks essentially ALL block changes.
 - Includes related changes like blocks falling, signs/torches popping off